Starts in:

 This course has been approved for 1.0 CM points toward RBP/CBSP recertification.
 ABSA International is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E.® Program.
 This course is approved for 7.5 P.A.C.E.® contact hours.

-Friday, November 1, 2024, 8:00 AM – 5:00 PM
+Friday, October 24, 2025, 8:00 AM – 5:00 PM

-2. IATA Infectious Substance Shipping Certification
+2. Infectious Substance Shipping Certification

-This course is appropriate for those who have some experience with infectious substance handling or shipping but may not have been certified within the past 3 years and those with little to no previous training.
+This course is appropriate for those who have some experience with infectious substance handling or shipping but may not have been certified within the past three years.
 The course utilizes several facilitated learning activities.
-There will be group discussions and interactive exercises focused on the essential areas of infectious substance shipping.
-New IATA requirements for competency assessment will be administered short interactive assignments, and an online exam.
-Participants will mark, label, package, and complete documentation for infectious substance shipments (Category A, Category B, and Exempt Patient Specimens), and review applicable regulations with a focus on IATA.
-Additional U.S. DOT differences will also be addressed.
-This course is appropriate for those responsible for packaging, marking, and labeling shipments of all categories of infectious substances, dry ice, and liquid nitrogen.
-Participants have both an online exam (score at least 80%) and practical exercises to complete to demonstrate competency.
+Attendees have opportunities to mark, label, package and complete documentation for a variety of infectious substances shipments (Category A, Category B, Exempt Patient Specimens).
+This course would be appropriate for those responsible for packaging, marking, labeling shipments of all categories of infectious substances, dry ice and liquid nitrogen.
+Attendees have both an online exam (score at least 80%) and practical exercises to complete to demonstrate competency.
 Successful completion of the course will qualify attendees for IATA/DOT certification.

 Objectives: